ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/basics/dir-path-filename.md

 2. Call `FindAllFiles` and store output in a `TStringList` variable.
 No need to create the `TStringList`, `FindAllFiles` does it for you.
 When you call this function, specify the following;

      - path to search
-     - type opf files to search
+     - type of files to search
      - recursive

 3. Lastly, free the `TStringList`.